700 Children's® – A Blog by Pediatric Experts

 Talking to your medical provider can be overwhelming and difficult enough when you are there for a routine or chronic medical concern, such as sinus infection, cold, flu, diabetes, or high blood pressure.
 Add to the mix sex or sexually transmitted infections (STIs), such as HIV, and you may not know what to say or even how to broach the subject.
 This is true whether you have HIV, simply want information about your risk for HIV infection or want to be tested.

 Having a conversation with your provider about HIV and HIV testing is important because if you are infected, you may not have any signs or symptoms for several years.
-Even though you may feel and look healthy, HIV could still be in your body destroying your immune system.
 The Centers for Disease Control estimated that one in five persons do not know that he or she is infected with HIV.
 You can infect your partner(s) without either of you knowing it.
+Knowing if you have HIV or are at risk will help you take steps to protect yourself and your partner(s).
 The following will help guide you into an easy and open dialogue about HIV with your medical provider.

 Do You Trust Your Provider?